 For this, fishing festivals are perfect.
 These are events made to celebrate the joy of fishing, try new fish delicacies, and learn a few fishing tricks along the way.
 Today, we’re breaking down the best fishing festivals in the US.

-For this list, we’ve taken fishing festivals with an educational, entertaining, and fishing element to them.
-Some of these festivals include fishing competitions as well, but are not strictly fishing tournaments.
+For this list, we’ve taken fishing festivals with an educational, entertaining, culinary, and fishing element to them.
+Some of these festivals include angling competitions as well, but are not strictly fishing tournaments.

-Texas Fly Fishing & Brew Festival, Plano, Texas
+Texas Fly Fishing & Brew Festival, Mesquite, TX

-Located 20 miles north of Dallas, Plano’s Texas Fly Fishing & Brew Festival is a two-day event with a mission to introduce as many people to the sport of fly fishing as possible.
-Starting March 23, this one-of-a-kind, family-friendly festival will offer you all sorts of opportunities to up your fly fishing game.
+Located in the suburban area of Dallas, Mesquite’s Texas Fly Fishing & Brew Festival is a two-day event with a mission to introduce as many people to the sport of fly fishing as possible.
+Taking place in late February, this one-of-a-kind, family-friendly festival will offer you all sorts of opportunities to up your fly fishing game.
 Beginner or expert, you’ll be able to learn everything you want about casting techniques, fly tying, and fish species.

-The Brainerd Jaycees Ice Fishing Extravaganza, Brainerd, Minnesota
+The Brainerd Jaycees Ice Fishing Extravaganza, Brainerd, MN